quirinecker/dotfiles-modules/README.md

 # Dotfiles Modules

 This repository provides a collection of custom NixOS modules which are in use by me.
 My actual dotfiles are now private because there is no reason to have private host configurations public.
-The reusable/public configurations are contained within the modules provided in the repository.
+The reusable/public configurations are contained within the modules provided in this repository.

 ## Usage